slu-soc5050/syllabus/docs/index.md

 ## Hardcopy Syllabus {-}
 If you would like to keep a record of the syllabus, there is a `.pdf` download button (<i class="fa fa-file-pdf-o"></i>) in the top toolboar.
-This document will contain...
+This may be particularly useful for honors and M.A. students who plan to continue their graduate education after SLU and hope to petition out of a basic statistics requirement.
+This document will contain a "snapshot" of the course policies and planned schedule as of the beginning of the semester but will not be subsequently updated.
+See the "Preface and Warning" on page 2 of the `.pdf` for additional details.

 ## License {-}
 Copyright © 2016-2018 [Christopher G. Prener](https://chris-prener.github.io)